 Can I be fired without notice?

-Yes, in some situations.
-Your employer might say that they are firing you because of something you did or did not do.
-They might say that they have “cause” to fire you without giving you any notice.
-Having cause means that they had a good reason.
+Your employer might say that they have “cause” to fire you without giving you any notice.
+Having cause means that they have a good reason.

 Here are some examples of when an employer might have the right to fire you without giving you any notice: